Connect with us

 According to JCB Chief Innovation Officer Tim Burnhope, the company has taken a ground-breaking lead in the change to electric propulsion in construction machinery with its 19C-1E mini excavator.

-“As world market leader for telescopic handlers, the launch of the JCB 525-60E Loadall takes equipment electrification further, offering a zero emissions load handling solution with no compromise in performance or productivity,” he said.
+“As the world market leader for telescopic handlers, the launch of the JCB 525-60E Loadall takes equipment electrification further, offering a zero emissions load handling solution with no compromise in performance or productivity,” he said.

 “We have seen demand continue to grow as many of our customers have already taken fleets of lithium-ion powered forklift trucks,” Mr McNally said.